-- In person daily (please be aware that during drop off and pick up times, teaching staff is usually tied up with the children in the classroom and must stay in ratio at all times) - By phone, 970-882-7277, (each staff member has voice mail or we can take a message and they can call back on break or nap time).
+- In person daily (please be aware that during drop off and pick up times, teaching staff is usually tied up with the children in the classroom and must stay in ratio at all times) - Emails - By phone, 970-882-7277, (each staff member has voice mail, the office can take a message and the teachers have emails (located in front of this handbook).

-Please check your child's file folder daily.
+Please check your child's backpack daily.
 Newsletters, daily sheets, calendars, notes from teachers and any other community information (including services, events, educational opportunities and health information) are put in mailboxes daily.